text-machine-lab/nlp_class_2022/_posts/2022-04-06-Final-project-instructions.md

   * you don’t have to have a properly trained network at this point.
 Just make sure you can complete 10 training iterations and an evaluation.
 Showing that the model can perfectly fit 100 training examples (training accuracy > 99% without regularization) would be a great plus and can give you extra points for the final project.
 1. **Apr 26:** Demonstrate that your model learns the task.
   * Your evaluation metrics should show significantly better performance than a random untrained model.
 And your model should outperform a model without a pre-trained component.
 At this point, you should have a trained checkpoint of the model that might perform suboptimally, but reasonably well.
 After that, you can focus on your presentation, writeup and demo code.
-1. **May 3:** Final presentations with a live demo of your model.
-A half-page project report that describes what you have learned and the contributions of each person who worked on the project.
+1. **May 5:** Final writeup is due.
+A conference-style writeup of 4-6 pages that describes your problem, your model, your experiments and results, and what you have learned.
+You should also have an appendix that describes the specific contributions of each person in your group.
 1. **After May 3:** Writeup submission.
 A 4-page conference paper-style writeup with introduction, related work, methods, and results sections.
 More details on that soon.

 ## You will be evaluated on: